Evacuation of children in the Spanish Civil War: Stoneham Camp in England

 The children were under the overall care of the Basque Children's Committee (BCC), part of the National Joint Committee for Spanish Relief (NJCSR) a cross-party organization that co-ordinated aid to Spain.
 The plan was to move the refugees out of the camp and disperse them into 'colonies' throughout Britain.
 These 'colonies' consisted of groups of children each with an accompanying Spanish teacher and assistants.
 They were housed in both large and small houses that were lent, or otherwise made available; some colonies were large - a hundred or more children, and some housed only a dozen or so.
 By September all of the children were moved into these colonies.
 Several hundred were taken in by The Salvation Army; the Catholic Church took about a third of the children, the rest were cared for and supported by many organizations including churches, political and humanitarian groups, local associations, businesses and individuals and other volunteers.

 As the war in Spain progressed and areas became safer, the children started to be repatriated; the first few after barely a month.
 The Spanish Civil War ended on 1 April 1939, to be followed rapidly by the beginning of the Second World War in September.
 By this time only some 400 children remained in Britain, and by 1948 only 280 remained.
 Throughout their stay and the subsequent repatriations, those aged 16 and above were allowed to decide whether or not they wanted to leave the country.
 Some had to stay because their parents had been killed or imprisoned, others stayed by choice and made their lives in Britain.
+A number of evacuees later achieved prominence in different fields, including the Basque ballet dancer Pirmin Treku, who arrived in Britain as a seven-year-old on the Habana and went on to become a principal with the Royal Ballet.